 All that being said, it can still be difficult to not feel like a nuisance when you’re first starting.
 A way to mitigate that is to be conscientious of your coworkers’ time.
 Take plenty of notes when having a coworker explain something new to you so that you can avoid having to ask again, or can at least come back with more specific and shorter questions next time.
 In addition, when it comes to writing code, it can be more helpful to approach a colleague with your problem along with two or three possible solutions you have considered.
 Even if none of your solutions are ultimately the best one, it shows others that you take the time to consider your options and aren’t expecting them to solve everything for you.

-As I mentioned up above, there is likely going to be a lot of things that are specific to your company and how they have chosen to organize their products, and it only benefits you to become familiar with those features early.
+As I mentioned up above, there are likely going to be a lot of things that are specific to your company and how they have chosen to organize their products, and it only benefits you to become familiar with those features early.
 First, take time to view as many parts of your website or app from the user’s perspective.
 It may sound obvious, but take the time to start from your home page and interact with the site or app as if you were someone completely unfamiliar with the product.
 If you know what it’s like to use the product, you’ll be more effective at coming up with solutions that benefit your users (and will show the people you work with that you take the work seriously!)

-Being able to finally start working in the career you’ve been working towards is an exciting opportunity, but it can also be equally intimidating.
-Remember to take time to congratulate yourself on your accomplishments up to this point, you deserve it!
+Remember to take time to congratulate yourself on your accomplishments up to this point; you deserve it!
 As long as you understand that many people feel overwhelmed at first, find people around you that you can trust, ask as many questions as you can, and are proactive at learning your company’s product, your first job (and any thereafter) will be a success!